The Complexity of Resilience Problems via Valued Constraint Satisfaction: Oligomorphicity

 \begin{definition} Let $k \in {\mathbb N}$, let $R \in {\mathscr R}^{(k)}_C$, and let $\alpha$ be a permutation of $C$.
 Then $\alpha$ \emph{preserves} $R$ if for all $a \in C^k$ we have $R(\alpha(a)) = R(a)$.
 If $\Gamma$ is a valued structure with domain $C$, then an \emph{automorphism} of $\Gamma$ is a permutation of $C$ that preserves all valued relations of $R$. \end{definition}

 The set of all automorphisms of $\Gamma$ is denoted by $\Aut(\Gamma)$, and forms a group with respect to composition.
-Let $k \in {\mathbb N}$.
-An \emph{orbit of $k$-tuples} of a permutation group $G$ is a set of the form $\{ \alpha(a) \mid \alpha \in G \}$ for some $a \in C^k$.
+For two valued structures $\Gamma$ and $\Delta$ we often write $\Aut(\Delta) \subseteq \Aut(\Gamma)$ to indicate that $\Delta$ and $\Gamma$ are on the same domain and all automorphisms of $\Delta$ are automorphisms of $\Gamma$ (typically, $\Delta$ will be a relational structure).
+Let $k \in {\mathbb N}$ a let $G$ be a permutation group on a set $C$.
+An \emph{orbit of $k$-tuples} of $G$ is a set of the form $\{ \alpha(a) \mid \alpha \in G \}$ for some $a \in C^k$ (as introduced in the preliminaries, $\alpha \in G$ acts on $C^k$ componentwise).
 A permutation group $G$ on a countable set is called \emph{oligomorphic} if for every $k \in {\mathbb N}$ there are finitely many orbits of $k$-tuples in $G$ \cite{Oligo}.
+Note that if $G$ and $H$ are permutation groups on the same set, $H \subseteq G$, and $H$ is oligomorphic, then $G$ is oligomorphic.
 From now on, whenever we write that a structure has an oligomorphic automorphism group, we also imply that its domain is countable.
 Clearly, every valued structure with a finite domain has an oligomorphic automorphism group.
-A countable structure has an oligomorphic automorphism group if and only if it is \emph{$\omega$-categorical}, i.e., if all countable models of its first-order theory are isomorphic~\cite{Hodges}.
+A countable structure has an oligomorphic automorphism group if and only if it is \emph{$\omega$-categorical}, i.e., if all countable models of its first-order theory are isomorphic (see, e.g.~\cite[Theorem 6.3.1]{Hodges}).

 \begin{expl} Let $\tau = \{E,N\}$ be a relational signature with two binary relation symbols $E$ and $N$.
 Let $\Gamma_{\text{LCC}}$ be the valued $\tau$-structure with domain ${\mathbb N}$ where $E(x,y) = 0$ if $x = y$ and $E(x,y)=1$ otherwise, and where $N(x,y) = 0$ if $x \neq y$ and $N(x,y)=1$ otherwise.
 Note that $\Aut(\Gamma_{\text{LCC}})$ is the full symmetric group on $\mathbb{N}$.
 This group is oligomorphic; for example, there are five orbits of triples represented by the tuples $(1,2,3)$, $(1,1,2)$, $(1,2,1)$, $(2,1,1)$ and $(1,1,1)$.